-There are so many great children’s books out there, and the booklists provided by the Premier’s Reading Challenge, Summer Reading Club and Novelist Plus make finding them easy.
+There are so many great children’s books out there and the booklists provided by the Premier’s Reading Challenge, Summer Reading Challenge and Novelist Plus make finding them easy.
 As you look through the lists, you may recognise some long-forgotten favourites which you can enjoy again with your own kids.

 Premier’s Reading Challenge

 The Premiers Reading Challenge is a NSW State government initiative that aims to encourage a love of reading for leisure and pleasure in students from Kindy to Year 9.
-Check out their booklists for reading suggestions.
+The challenge begins in March every year.

 Novelist Plus allows you to search by genre, age level and even plot lines.